FerRacimo/KUPopGenMasterCourse/CoalTutorial.md

 Doing	this	by	hand	is	obviously a	bit	tedious.
 So	based	on	the	R	code	snippets	you	already	got	I made	a	function	that	allows	you	to	do	this	automatically	(it	even	makes	a	drawing	of	the	tree).
-You can	use	it	by	typing the	following	in	R:
+You can	use	it from the course server	by	typing the	following	in	R:

 ```
 source("simulatecoalescencetrees.R")